 Before we can discuss the interface for a dictionary, we must first define the concepts of a key and comparable objects.
 If we want to search for a given record in a database, how should we describe what we are looking for?
 A database record could simply be a number, or it could be quite complicated, such as a payroll record with many fields of varying types.
 We do not want to describe what we are looking for by detailing and matching the entire contents of the record.
-If we knew everything about the record already, we probably would not need to look for it.
+If we knew every-thing about the record already, we probably would not need to look for it.
 Instead, we typically define what record we want in terms of a key value.
 For example, if searching for payroll records, we might wish to search for the record that matches a particular ID number.
 In this example the ID number is the search key.

 To implement the search function, we require that keys be comparable.
 At a minimum, we must be able to take two keys and reliably determine whether they are equal or not.
 That is enough to enable a sequential search through a database of records and find one that matches a given key.
 However, we typically would like for the keys to define a total order (see Section 2.1), which means that we can tell which of two keys is greater than the other.
 Using key types with total orderings gives the database implementor the opportunity to organize a collection of records in a way that makes searching more efficient.
-An example is storing the
+An example is storing the records in sorted order in an array, which permits a binary search.
+Fortunately, in practice most fields of most records consist of simple data types with natural total orders.
+For example, integers, floats, doubles, and character strings all are totally ordered.
+Ordering fields that are naturally multi-dimensional, such as a point in two or three dimensions, present special opportunities if we wish to take advantage of their multidimensional nature.
+This problem is addressed in Section 13.3.

 '''

 / The Dictionary abstract class. /

-public interface Dictionary<K, E> {
+public interface Dictionary<Key, E> {

 / Reinitialize dictionary /

 public void clear();

 / Insert a record

 @param k The key for the record being inserted.

 @param e The record being inserted. /

-public void insert(K k, E e);
+public void insert(Key k, E e);

 / Remove and return a record.

 @param k The key of the record to be removed.

 @return A maching record.
 If multiple records match

 "k", remove an arbitrary one.
 Return null if no record

 with key "k" exists. /

-public E remove(K k);
+public E remove(Key k);

 / Remove and return an arbitrary record from dictionary.

 @return the record removed, or null if none exists. /

 public E removeAny();

 / @return A record matching "k" (null if none exists).

-If multiple records match, return an arbitrary one. /
+If multiple records match, return an arbitrary one.

+@param k The key of the record to find /

-public E find(K k);
+public E find(Key k);

-/ @return the number of records in the dictionary. /
+/ @return The number of records in the dictionary. /

 public int size();

 };

 '''

-Figure 4.27 The abstract class definition for a simple dictionary.
+Figure 4.29 The ADT for a simple dictionary.